maxpert/marmot/README.md

 cases they are mostly single primary where all the writes have to go, backed by multiple replicas that can only be readonly.

 Marmot on the other hand is born different.
+It's born to act as a side-car to your existing processes:
  - Instead of requiring single primary, there is no primary!
 Which means any node can make changes to its local DB.
  - Instead of being strongly consistent, it's eventually consistent.
 Which means no locking, or blocking of nodes.
  - It does not require any changes to your application logic for reading/writing.